Guidelines & How to Enter

 - Work must be the original work of the young person and not have won another competition

-- Published winners will receive a free copy of the anthology and all winners and commended will be invited to read their work at an upcoming Hive event (optional)
+- Published winners will receive a free copy of the anthology and all winners will be invited to read their work at an upcoming Hive event (optional)

 - The judges’ decisions are final.
 No correspondence will be entered into concerning decisions

 - Other than the winners, we are unable to give feedback on individual pieces, but we’re keen to welcome young people submitting into the Hive network where there are loads of opportunities for 14 to 25s in South Yorkshire to develop their writing.
-Drop us an email to say hi with your interests.
+If you’re in South Yorkshire, drop us an email to say hi with your interests.
 You can also follow us here on Facebook, Twitter and Instagram, or keep an eye on the Hive website for upcoming opportunities

 - Expect to hear from us within 2 months of the deadline but likely before this

 - Read the Guidelines to check through the eligibility and competition details.
 And, if you’re new to sending work out, you might find the ‘Final edit checklist’ in the Get Writing tab useful to do a final edit of your work before submitting – polishing your work can make such a difference!

 - You must download and fill out the entry form to send with your work(or with the word of a class/group).

 - You can send pieces separately or together any time before the deadline.
 If you are sending pieces together, you only need to fill in the Entry Form once.
 If you send work over a period of time, fill the form in for each separate time you enter work.